How to practice typing

 When you are just starting out it’s crucial to focus on getting the letters right instead of worrying about how fast you are typing.
 That’s because it takes some practice to be able to type quickly and accurately at the same time.
 This is especially the case if you have a history of typing with two fingers.

-Many programs display typing speed in words per minute as you move through exercises, but this can be detrimental to learners who need more time to develop their skills.
+Many programs display typing speed in words per minute as you move through exercises, but this can be detrimental to individuals who need more time to develop their skills.
 In TTRS it’s possible to hide words per minute scores until you make fewer mistakes and feel more confident about the location of the keys.

 If you’re learning typing because you want to be faster on the computer, give it time and when you’re ready the speed will come.
 You can also try this post which provides tips for increasing speed.